 There are study abroad programs in a number of countries, and a visit to the International Programs/Study Abroad Office can provide information for each.
-If you are looking for an international experience tailored to your major, contact your adviser to discuss what program fits best with your academic plan.
+If you are looking for an international experience tailored to your major, contact your advisor to discuss what program fits best with your academic plan.
 Use the resources below to explore the wide variety of opportunities that await you.

-Food Science and Human Nutrition (FSHN) international programs
+Food Science and Human Nutrition (FSHN) International Programs

 The College of Human Sciences (CHS) International Programs office and College of Agriculture and Life Sciences (CALS) Study Abroad office assist students with international travel programs available at the college level.
 Visit their websites for information on: